avafrohna/story-path/story-path/src/testing.md

 Specifically regarding what needs to be fixed or what is not working as expected.

 Working
-- text going too far, ensure everything stays within the screen
-- sometimes points box will generate random negative numbers while I am typing
-- not sure what the ordering of locations is based on, is this local or remote through API
-- preview page, phone, hits footer, create gap
-- if participant_scoring = number of QR codes, what happens?
-- hero image?
-- add error messages, user friendly messages displayed, not console.log
-- add comments and doc strings

 Done
 - preview is not displaying project information